pedrolopesme/iss-tracker/README.md

 * Shared credentials file.
 * If your application is running on an Amazon EC2 instance, IAM role for Amazon EC2.

+This project does not contain any sensitve information hardcoded.

 ### License

  [MIT](LICENSE.md)